 A bad agency partnership can also result in unnecessary services, data backup issues, and recurring security issues.
 As a result, when you select your team, you must be extremely careful.

-If you are looking for the right IT provider, you need to avoid these eight common errors.
+If you are looking for the right IT provider, you need to avoid these nine common errors.

 THE NINE MISTAKES